RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/06-get-qr-code.md

 ##### Description

 Searches an image for a QR code message.
+If a QR code was found, the encoded message is saved to a string.

 ##### Parameters

-**image**: The image used when searching for a QR code message
+**image**: A frame object composed of an array of pixels.

 ##### Returns

-None
+**string**: A string containing the message of the QR code.
+Returns ```None``` if no QR code was detected.

 ##### Example